levibostian/Teller-Android/docs/testing_mocking_teller.md

 ## Mock `Teller.shared.__()` commands

-If you would like to mock [Teller.kt](https://levibostian.github.io/Teller-Android/javadoc/teller/com.levibostian.teller/-teller/index.html) functions such as `Teller.shared.clear()`, it's quite simple.
+If you would like to mock [Teller.kt](https://levibostian.github.io/Teller-Android/javadoc/teller-android/com.levibostian.teller/-teller/index.html) functions such as `Teller.shared.clear()`, it's quite simple.

-*TL;DR view some example code in the example app for mocking [`Teller.shared` commands](https://github.com/levibostian/teller-android/blob/development/app/src/test/java/com/levibostian/tellerexample/util/DataDestroyerUtilTest.kt).*
+?> TL;DR view some example code in the example app for mocking [`Teller.shared` commands](https://github.com/levibostian/teller-android/blob/development/app/src/test/java/com/levibostian/tellerexample/util/DataDestroyerUtilTest.kt).

 Mockito cannot mock static functions so mocking `Teller.shared.clear()` directly is not possible.
 However, you can replace `Teller.shared` with a `Teller` instance that gets injected into the object you are testing.